Deskera/Developer-Documentation/docs/books/authenticationv2.md

 sidebar_label: Authentication V2
 ---

 A token is a piece of data that has no meaning or use on its own, but combined with the correct tokenization system, becomes a vital player in securing your application.
-Token based authentication works by ensuring that each request to a server is accompanied by a signed toke (RFC 7519) that defines a compact and self-contained method for securely transmitting information between parties encoded as a JSON object.
+Token based authentication works by ensuring that each request to a server is accompanied by a signed token (RFC 7519) that defines a compact and self-contained method for securely transmitting information between parties encoded as a JSON object.

-The Authentication V2 API enables you to manage all aspects of user identity when you use Auth0.
+The Authentication V2 API enables you to manage all aspects of user identity.
 It offers endpoints so your users can log in, sign up, log out, access APIs, and more.

 :::note